MarkWarneke/markwarneke.github.io/_posts/2019-08-23-Azure-DevOps-Test-Dashboard.md

 ![Azure DevOps Logs](/img/posts/2000-01-01-Azure-DevOps-Test-Dashboard/azuredevops-logs.jpg){: .center-block :}

 The pipeline will execute a PowerShell task - called **AzurePowerShell** and run three times the Publish Test Result functionality.
-Once for the Module specific Tests, once for the Unit Tests and once for the Integration tests.
+Once for the Module specific tests, once for the Unit tests and once for the Integration tests.
 Only if these tasks are successful the pipeline is going to copy the files and publish the build artefact.

 Make sure to set the PowerShell `errorActionPreference: "continue"` in order to continue on any error.